Last updated - February 24, 2020

 The most important section here is Account Details.

 You have to enter the details of the account you wish to display on the storefront.
 The options are:

 Please remember: WooCommerce will not automatically process transactions under this payment gateway.
 You have to manually check if the transaction is complete and then update the order details to initiate the shipping process.

-Once you complete updating all the settings, click Save changes button.
+Once you complete updating all the settings, click the Save changes button.

 Another payment gateway that you can set up in the early days of building your store is Check Payments.

 - You can Enable/Disable Check Payments by ticking the checkbox